GoogleCloudPlatform/market-data-transcoder/README.md

 Encodings describe how the contents of a message payload are represented to systems.
 Many familiar encodings, such as JSON, YAML or CSV, are self-describing and do not strictly require that applications use a separate schema definition.
 However, binary encodings such as SBE, Avro and Protocol Buffers require that applications employ the associated schema in order to properly interpret messages.

 The transcoder's supported inbound encodings are SBE binary and ASCII-encoded (tag=value) FIX.
 Outbound encodings for Pub/Sub message payloads can be Avro binary or Avro JSON.
+Local files can be generated in either Avro or JSON.

 The transcoder supports base64 decoding of messages using the `--base64` and `--base64_urlsafe` options.